javaplus/DockerDojo/README.md

 #### A console or shell environment

 Some basic skills working with command line tooling are required to complete this tutorial as you will interact with the CLI often throughout.
-Windows Command prompt or Powershell is recommended for Window's users.
+Windows Subsystem for Linux (WSL), Windows Command prompt or Powershell is recommended for Window's users.
 MacOS and Linux users can use their shell of choice.
 It will be called out where there is a difference in CLI statements for Windows vs MacOS/Linux users.

 #### Git